Dwight Schrute: Interests

 Dwight is trained in the art of surveillance and served as a volunteer [sheriff]'s deputy in Lackawanna County.
-He has a black belt in Goju-Ryu karate, and is the senpai at his dojo.
+He has a black belt in Gōjū-ryū karate, and is the senpai at his dojo.
 Dwight is a pop culture and sci-fi enthusiast.
 In the episode "The Fire", he mentioned the movie The Crow as being his favorite film.
 He hints at belief in fictional creatures such as androids, zombies and vampires.
 He enjoys playing table tennis, and states that many of his heroes are table tennis players.
 His musical tastes vary, but heavy metal seems to be recurring.

 He plays guitar and recorder, and sings.
 He is fascinated with cars; he usually checks a car's suspension, especially muscle cars.
 His technological talents are limited, but he shows a passion for the online role-playing game Second Life.
 He also shows an interest in trains.
 In "Todd Packer", it is revealed that Dwight does not know who Justin Bieber is, asking Jim "Who is Justice Beaver?", leaving Jim to answer "A crime-fighting beaver."

 Dwight owns an impressive array of weaponry.
 In addition to Laser Tag and paintball equipment, he has a crossbow range at his farm ("Office Olympics") and, when he was named official Security Supervisor of the Scranton branch, hinted that he might bring a bo staff to work.
 He maintained a hidden arsenal of weapons around the office, including pepper spray, nunchucks, throwing stars, a stun gun, a boomerang, handcuffs, a nightstick, a pair of brass knuckles and a Chinese sword, all of which were confiscated by Toby.